galasa-dev/automation/README.md

 This can be the case if we get environmental failures, for examople when argocd fails to re-deploy one of the docker images from the build.

+## How are the IBM build machines protected from malicious code in a fork-pull-request ?
+There are built-in protections to prevent malicious code being executed as part of a build process on the IBM build hardware.
+The mechanism is described [here](./docs/pull-request-build-authentication.md).